Noorish100/FIR_APP/README.md

  <br>

 # <span style="color:red">Challenges: </span>
-I have faced few challenges while working on project we deal with them , sometime it take lots of time but on the other hand we got some learning from that. some of the challenges are-<br>
+I have faced a few challenges while working on the project dealing with them, sometimes it takes lots of time but on the other hand, we got some learning from that. some of the challenges are-<br>
-As I am Working alone, While building up entity level relationship takes time to think and developed the realtions between them.<br>
+As I am Working alone, building up entity-level relationships takes time to think about and developed the relations between them.<br>
-hitting Api through postman debugging when throwing error  .
-I have done this in precise manner. so that every thing will set up in a certain direction.<br>
+hitting Api through Postman debugging when throwing an error.
+I have done this in a precise manner. so that everything will be set up in a certain direction.<br>
 location for pick up and drop drag and drop. <br>
- strugled little bit during integration.<br>
-Getting  realtime data and working on it <br>
+ struggled a little bit during integration.<br> Getting  real-time data and working on it <br>

 # <span style="color:red">Conclusion: </span>
-I am very thankful to me and my hope .
-I will look forward to add some feature and functionality which is revolving in my mind as a expansion of this project.
+I am very thankful to me and my hope.
+I will look forward to adding some feature and functionality which is revolving in my mind as a expansion of this project.

 # <span style="color:red"> Thank You For Reading </span>